mataluni-bravetto/abe-core-body-template/docs/reports/FINAL_REVIEW_SUMMARY.md

 **Quality**: **ENTERPRISE-GRADE**
 **Readiness**: **FULLY READY**

-The AI Guardians Chrome Extension has passed all review criteria and is ready for production deployment.
+The AiGuardian Chrome Extension has passed all review criteria and is ready for production deployment.
 The codebase demonstrates professional software development practices with comprehensive testing, robust security, and excellent documentation.

 **Next Steps:**
 1. ✅ **Deploy to Production** - Extension is ready for deployment